backstage/backstage/plugins/permission-node/api-report.md

 import { AuthorizePermissionRequest } from '@backstage/plugin-permission-common';
 import { AuthorizePermissionResponse } from '@backstage/plugin-permission-common';
 import { BackstageIdentityResponse } from '@backstage/plugin-auth-node';
+import { BackstageServerIdentity } from '@backstage/plugin-auth-node';
+import { BackstageUserIdentity } from '@backstage/plugin-auth-node';
 import { ConditionalPolicyDecision } from '@backstage/plugin-permission-common';
 import { Config } from '@backstage/config';
 import { DefinitivePolicyDecision } from '@backstage/plugin-permission-common';